-If you’re on a more modest budget than an 8K TV, Samsung’s 55″ Series 8 TV might be a solid compromise.
-It’s 4K ready with HDR10+ support and a dedicated game mode that promises (as they usually do) reduced input lag and fast motion control when enabled.
+If you’re on a more modest budget than an 8K TV, Samsung’s 55″ AU8000 TV might be a solid compromise.
+This TV is 4K ready with HDR10+ support and a dedicated game mode that promises (as they usually do) reduced input lag and fast motion control when enabled.

-Editor’s note: Descriptions and features are as taken from manufacturer/seller claims on Amazon.
+Editor’s note: Descriptions and features are as taken from manufacturer/seller claims.